lisaburini/data-science/README.md

 This path contains code to execute machine learning tasks like classification, clustering and time series analysis.

 # Network X
+This folder contains the analysis of a social network created from internal email communications between members of a large European research institute

 # RASA
 This folder contains the implementation of a chatbot with the goal to help citizens of a small town to report and communicate problems to the Municipality.